aleshaleksey/fansys23/01-quick-start.md

 Secondly, a character starts with one background skill, where they get to add a small bonus (+2 at level 1 - this is [base + 1]).

 Thirdly, a character also gets to choose a homeland  (see ["terrain"](03-movement-exploration.md#terrains)).
 This reflects the landscape of the character's homeland, and can be anything from "town" or "plains" to "ruins" or "subterranean".
-The character has a +2 bonus to [fortify](05-skills.md#fortify) and [navigation](05-skills.md#navigate) in that terrain (very useful).
+The character has a +2 bonus to [fortify](05-skills.md#fortify) and [navigation](05-skills.md#navigate) in that terrain.

 Fourthly, a character chooses a save with which they are proficient.
 This will help defend them against some nasty stuff, so choose carefully.